British Telecom Situational Judgement Test (SJT)

 BT have a short video about the video interview, but not too much is explained in this.
 We would recommend writing a few bullet points on the main points you would talk about for various question topics.
 Then once you take the video interview you will have some go-to points that can help structure your answer.

-Our logical practice test pack is suitable for preparing for the BT logical test.
+Our situational judgement practice test pack is suitable for preparing for the British Telecom Situational Judgement test.

 BT Sitational Judgement Test Questions